EthanFalcao/WPI-IA-Portfolio-Optimization-and-Risk-Analysis/README.md

 ## Project Overview

 The goal of this project is to develop a robust system that can forecast future dow-30 price movements and optimize portfolio allocations accordingly.
-It leverages historical price data from CryptoGecko and Yahoo Finance, focusing on the dow-30 by market capitalization.
+It leverages historical price data from Yahoo Finance, focusing on the dow-30 by market capitalization.

 ## Key Features